-Observation is the key.
-Keep a regular check on the pump’s water leakS, unusual sounds, vibrations, etc. This will help you evaluate the frequency with which your submersible pump requires maintenance.
+Keep a regular check on the pump’s water leaks, unusual sounds, vibrations, etc. This will help you evaluate the frequency with which your submersible pump requires maintenance.

 Lubricate your water pumps and motors as per the guidelines set by the manufacturer.
 Also, it is important to make sure that you do not over-lubricate them.
 Over greasing results in bearing damage.
 If the bearing has a vent cap, remove the cap and run the pump for 30 minutes, before re-installing the pump.

 Overheating happens due to the insufficient water level in the well that cools submersible water pumps.
 Also, the same thing happens when the pump fails.
 To avoid costly repairs, it is recommended to check the heating level frequently.